jjdias/HotelRestApi/README.md

 ```

 ## Running in inteliJ
-Clone the repository and the table setup should be done by Flyway ther first time you run it.
+Clone the repository and the table setup should be done by Flyway thee first time you run it.